ooikk/Arduino-Documentation/02_MISC/02_WiFi/MQTT.md

 mqttClient.publish(TOPIC_UPTIME, String(uptime).c_str());
 ```
 #### 4. Handling Callback for LED

+When the ESP32 receives a message from Adafruit IO, toggle the pin and publish the confirmed state back to Adafruit IO:
 ```cpp
 void callback(char* topic, byte* payload, unsigned int length) {
   payload[length] = '\0';